zjlin1212/kicksystems/100_questions_in_os.md

 ##7. fork() can return an error.
 Why might this happen?
 When running out of memory or exceed processes a system can support.
+0 is returned in the child.
+On failure, -1 is returned in the parent

 ##8.
 What happens if you run “exec csh” in your shell?
 What happens if you run “exec ls” in your shell?
 Try it.